 People are more open to ‘non-snack’ foods being considered and more often outside of meals.

 To best cater for the diversity in reasons for snacking, a portfolio which includes both ends of the spectrum - health and indulgence - will mean shoppers can fulfil both needs with your products.

 Aim for a clean label where possible and target mindful shoppers with minimal ingredients and environmentally friendly packaging.

-(And anyway, at PLAY we believe packaging is arguably the most valuable consumer touchpoint.
-Find out why, in our free '8 top tips for packaging' guide HERE).
+At PLAY we believe packaging is arguably the most valuable consumer touchpoint.
+Find out why, in our free '8 top tips for packaging' guide HERE.